 Uh shit, the actual game.
 Mechamorphosis is Transformers with the serial numbers filed off that runs on the d20 system.
 Surprise surprise, you play fully customizable transformers.
 It is 90% crunch and 10% useless transformers fluff with the serial numbers filed off.
 I hate it yet I also stand in awe of it.
 It comes across not as something to be played but the sterile end-result of a rules-heavy point buy system breeding program.
-It twitches grotesquely in pale semblance of an actual game, yet its malformed limbs and hot-housed biology hold a certain alien allure.
+It twitches grotesquely in unconvincing mimicry of an actual game, yet its malformed limbs and hot-housed biology hold a certain alien allure.

 Alternate shape may be a vehicle, an inanimate object, a mechanical dinosaur or animal, a weapon and a fucking building (yes, the rules have an option for having one guy turning into a fortress complete with turrets that the other guys can subsequently man and fight with, with the fortress providing cover and aid another actions where necessary).
-I cannot stress the ridiculous amount of customization options, hardpoints that come with alternate forms, and alt-form feats that can be used to further improve this process etc. etc. These options alone would be enough to overwhelm most casual player but of course we need to select a Class.
+I cannot stress the ridiculous amount of customization options, hardpoints that come with alternate forms, and alt-form feats that can be used to further improve this process etc. etc. These options alone would be enough to overwhelm most casual players but of course we need to select a Class.
 Mechamorphosis is going to give you options and it is going to shove those options down your throat so in addition to feats and skills you may fully customize and select class features every 2 levels.
-AC bonuses are included in class progression to offset the merciful lack of expanded magic item esque equipment at later levels.
+AC bonuses are included in class progression to offset the merciful lack of expanded magic item equipment at later levels.

 Fantasy Flight must have looked at the work and at least decided some streamlining would be necessary to offset the staggering amount of options available to even 1st level character so skills have been streamlined as is the norm for Horizon supplements of this type.
-A lack of healing potions means the Build/Repair skill in combination with the medic class feature does all the heavy lifting healing-wise, and since you are fucking robots you can even be rebuilt if someone destroys you, necessitating the possession of a Computer Use skill alongside the repair skill.
+A lack of healing potions means the Build/Repair skill in combination with the Medic class feature does all the heavy lifting healing-wise, and since you are fucking robots you can even be rebuilt if someone destroys you, necessitating the possession of a Computer Use skill alongside the repair skill.
 The Feat selection is predictably expansive, with a plethora of feats ranging from the relatively mundane +1 to AC (an insane advantage for a single feat) or accelerate 50% faster while in vehicle form to the more esoteric feats that allow one to manipulate objects as though one were smaller or to swim underwater without sinking to the bottom.

 Equipment again blurs the line between class feature and item, every character has a number of slots that allow for the installation of upgrades of a certain power level.
-Some of them are extremely great and some of them only work in Alt form so an additional layer of gameplay is grafted on where there were already several.
+Some of them are extremely great and some of them only work in Alt form so an additional layer of gameplay is grafted on where there were already plenty to go around.
 Acquiring tech is next to fucking impossible on earth, so it has to either be built from scratch or found/taken from some other unfortunate robotic asshole.
 An assortment of robotic firearms are provided but these are, sadly, nothing special, mostly what one would expect, just blasters and rocket launchers.
 A few notes on improvised weaponry spice up an otherwise ho-hum section.

 Now I know what Y’all are thinking: Buh buh buh Prince, this game does not give players enough agency during combat.
 Mechamorphosis provides us with… another fucking sub-system.
 Every character has a number of Nexus (think Energon) points equal to their level that may be added as one-time bonuses to damage, AC, DR/-, Saving throws or to ignore the robot equivalent of Fatigue.
 Also robots need to Stasis at least 4 hours per day to recharge these Nexus points.
 Temporary 24-hour Nexus cells (like batteries of floating modifiers) may be created so points may be borrowed to others at a 2:1 ratio and even extracted from crude human earth tech like oil fields or nuclear reactors (establishing a reason to fight over these).
 The only modification to the combat rules is the addition of a critical hit system where Transformers can sustain damage to certain components like their core, sensors, gyroscopes or even their core.
 It is a simple and beautifully functional subsystem that takes up less then a page.